Sambuzi/DataIntensive-Project/README.md

 # <center>DataIntensive-Project</center>
-Project of Data Intensive made by Sajmir Buzi and Marco Ravaioli.In this GitHub repo you can find tehe file named NBA_Research that is our project made.
+Project of Data Intensive made by Sajmir Buzi and Marco Ravaioli.In this GitHub repo you can find the file named NBA_research that is our project made.